-The first two items collectively assess students' work in support of General Studies Goal 7: The preparation and presentation of ideas and information orally, visually, and in writing .
+The first two items collectively assess students' work in support of Core Curriculum Goal 7: the preparation and presentation of ideas and information orally, visually, and in writing.
 Examined separately, the first two items also each correspond to an English 110 objective from the three common objectives shared by all sections of the multi-section course.
-The third item assesses students' work in support of General Studies Goal 8: The analysis, interpretation, evaluation, and synthesis of information from multiple sources, a goal that contributes to sophisticated mastery of two of the English 110 objectives.
+The third item assesses students' work in support of Core Curriculum Goal 8: The analysis, interpretation, evaluation, and synthesis of information from multiple sources, a goal that contributes to sophisticated mastery of two of the English 110 objectives.

 While other items will be assessed in the future, the English 110 direct assessment started with these three items because they are central to two of the three course objectives, in addition to contributing to the university's General Studies goals.

-For more information about College Writing assessment, please contact the College Writing Coordinator.
+For more information about College Writing Program assessment, please contact the College Writing Coordinator.